sepsoh/awesome-bash-scripts/Scripts/Internet Problem Fixer/notes.md

         VPN detection and asking the user to turn it off
         detect and igore VPN interfaces by default

-bugs:
-        each device is treated twice ( because of the -1 states being written on last_states )

 things to check for in the future
         check default route src ip ( need to ping that ip specifically )